OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Introduction

 Existing sliding‑window schemes suffer from limitations in capturing the rapid dynamics of micro gestures due to insufficient cross‑window contextual information, while two‑stage schemes exacerbate the spatiotemporal ambiguity in representing subtle actions as a result of task decoupling.
 To address these issues, we propose a unified, end-to-end framework named \textbf{H}ierarchical \textbf{M}emory-\textbf{A}ugmented \textbf{Tr}ansformer \textbf{(HMATr)} that jointly performs gesture detection and classification.
 HMATr leverages a hierarchical memory mechanism to preserve continuous semantic and fine-grained details across recent historical windows, thereby maintaining both global and local temporal consistency during non-overlapping sliding-window inference.
 Meanwhile, the learnable position-aware queries integrate temporal memory with current observations, implicitly capturing subtle temporal variations of gestures as well as discriminative semantic representations.

-The main contributions are summarized as follows:\\ \textbullet \quad We present OMG-Bench, the first publicly available large-scale skeleton-based online micro-gesture recognition dataset, featuring 40 fine-grained, easily confusable gestures with subtle motions to facilitate advancement in micro gesture recognition algorithms.\\ \textbullet \quad We propose HMATr, a novel end-to-end baseline for online micro gesture recognition that introduces a hierarchical memory mechanism for contextual modeling and utilizes learnable position-aware queries to implicitly encode gesture position and semantics in a unified architecture. \\ \textbullet \quad We benchmark multiple SOTA skeleton-based online gesture recognition methods on OMG-Bench, establishing a comprehensive benchmark for micro gesture recognition.\\
+The main contributions are summarized as follows: \begin{itemize} \item We present OMG-Bench, the first publicly available large-scale skeleton-based online micro gesture recognition dataset, featuring 40 fine-grained, easily confusable gestures with subtle motions to facilitate advancement in micro gesture recognition algorithms. \item We propose HMATr, a novel end-to-end baseline for online micro gesture recognition that introduces a hierarchical memory mechanism for contextual modeling and uses learnable position-aware queries to implicitly encode gesture position and semantics in a unified architecture. \item We benchmark multiple SOTA skeleton-based online gesture recognition methods on OMG-Bench, establishing a comprehensive benchmark for micro gesture recognition. \end{itemize}